-Additionally, our Aspire Program specializes in English for Speakers of Other Languages, High School Equivalency exam preparation, and other initiatives that bridge literacy and career-technical education and employment, including the Bridge to Nursing program and the Adult Diploma Program.
+Finally, the part-time Aspire Program specializes in English for Speakers of Other Languages and High School Equivalency courses that bridge literacy and career-technical education and employment, including the Adult Diploma Program.
+Aspire classes are held day and evening, year-round at the ACE Main campus.

-The current staff consists of 22 full-time and 20 part-time members.
+Our current staff consists of 42 full- and part-time members.
 ACE programs are self-funded, operating through grants and student tuition.
 With guidance from the director, the entire staff strives to fulfill our mission of improving lives of adult students through personalized, quality learning.